tdprice-858/Pt-MgO/docs/source/bulk_calculations/functional_benchmarking.rst

 SCAN - Strongly Constrained and Appropriately Normed Semilocal Density Functional
 ----------

-SCAN was constructed by Perdews team and is the first meta-GGA that is fully constrained to all 17 known exact constraints
+SCAN was constructed by Perdews team and is the first meta-GGA that is fully constrained to all 17 known exact constraints that a semi-local function can satisfy

 It is not fitted to any bonded system.
 It is fitted to norms, non-bonded systems such as atoms in which it can be accurate for the exchange and correlation energies separately, and not just their sum as in bonded systems.